“Travel is like an endless university. You never stop learning.”

 #18 People are generally good.

-If you keep your heart and mind open when travelling, you will always come across good people.
+If you keep your heart and mind open when traveling, you will always come across good people.
 Some locals treated me like a member of their family making sure I was fine.
 Some people were willing to give me more than they possess in order to make me smile.
 I can recall many situations in which I was left speechless due to incredible hospitality.
 In these 3 years I’ve learnt that we should not be afraid of trusting others.
 Not everyone is a murdered, rapist or thief.
 People are generally good and they want your happiness.
 Locals are people just like you and me who are trying to get by, to help their families and go about living their lives.
 There is no race, religion or nationality that is exempt from this rule.

 #19 Everything happens for a reason and it all works out in the end.